Blaradox/piScripts/README.md

-# raspberryPiSetup
+# piScripts
-A list of a few scripts to setup my raspberry pi 3 and zero
+A list of a few scripts and setup guides that helped me setup my raspberry pi 3 and zero.